Special Account Types

 One-Breath Recap

-Education plans win on tax-free growth: 529 plans have no income or age limits with the owner keeping control (K-12 tuition capped at $20,000, non-qualified earnings hit ordinary tax plus a 10% penalty, and excess can roll to a Roth IRA after 15 years up to $35,000), while Coverdell education savings accounts add income limits, a $2,000 cap, an age-30 deadline, and broader investments.
-Custodial accounts (UGMA for financial assets, UTMA for any property including real estate) are irrevocable gifts where the minor takes full control at majority and unearned income above $2,700 gets kiddie-taxed at the parent's rate.
-HSAs carry the unique triple tax advantage but require a high-deductible health plan and levy a 20% penalty before 65, whereas FSAs only shield contributions and are employer-owned use-it-or-lose-it accounts.
-Lock the comparison tables and this unit answers itself.
+529 plans have no income or age limits, cap K-12 expenses at $20,000, generally tax non-qualified earnings as ordinary income plus a 10% penalty with exceptions, and roll excess to a Roth IRA after 15 years up to $35,000.
+Coverdell Education Savings Accounts add income limits, a $2,000 cap, an age-30 deadline, and broader investments.
+Custodial accounts (uniform gifts to minors for financial assets, uniform transfers to minors for any property) are irrevocable; the minor takes control at majority, and unearned income above $2,700 is kiddie-taxed at the parent's rate.
+Health savings accounts carry the triple tax advantage but need a high-deductible health plan and levy a 20% penalty before 65; flexible spending accounts lack the growth leg and are use-it-or-lose-it.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Special Account Types unit for the complete lesson.
+Read the full Special Account Types unit.